charlesli640/netfox/README.md

 - Sharing: You can share your log via email with backend devs or someone who can help.
 	- Simple log option includes only request/response headers and small request/response bodies (when applicable)
 	- Full log option includes request/response headers and request/response bodies (as attachments)
+    - Save the log to file in case Share via email does not work, which is a typical case on iOS simulator (Added by Charles)
 - Filtering: Select what types of responses (JSON/XML/HTML/Image/Other) you want to see
 - Enable/disable logging within the app
 - Clear data within the app